william-rice/covid-prisons/README.md

 # covid-prisons

 The Marshall Project is a nonprofit investigative newsroom dedicated to the U.S. criminal justice system.
 Recently, they reported on the spread of Covid-19 in US prisons.
-Using their publicly available data, I've created graphics to shed light on the virus's spread in our state prison systems
+Using their publicly available data, I've created graphics to shed light on the virus's spread in our state prison systems.

 See the visualizations by themselves [here](https://william-rice.github.io/covid-prisons/).